Frequently Asked Questions

 Are parents required to stay during Girl Scouts?

-It depends on the troop, but most of the time parents aren't required to stay.
+It depends on the troop, but most of the time parents aren't required to stay for troop meetings.
 Any parent who wants to stay or help with the troop is required to become a Girl Scout volunteer, which includes purchasing a Girl Scout membership and completing a background check.

 How will I know if my girl got in the troop we requested?